rikedyp/documentation/language-reference-guide/docs/system-functions/nmove.md

 ## Variant Options

-`⎕NMOVE` may be applied using the  Variant operator with the options Wildcard (the Principal option), IfExists, RenameOnly and ProcessCallback.
+`⎕NMOVE` may be applied using the  Variant operator with the options Wildcard (the Principal option), IfExists, RenameOnly and ProgressCallback.

 ## Wildcard Option (Boolean)